PrimeTimeTran/next-blog/data/blog/dynamic-programming.md

 summary: A collection of Dynamic Coding problems and their solutions with Big O time complexity.
 Solutions include not only brute force but optimized solutions as well.
 ---

-Dynamic Programming is a technique in computer programming that helps to efficiently solve a class of problems that have overlapping sub problems and optimal substructure property.
+is a technique in computer programming that helps to efficiently solve a class of problems that have overlapping sub problems and optimal substructure property.

 ## Fibonacci

-Write a function that takes in a number as an argument.
+Write a function `fib(n)` that takes in a number as an argument.

 The function should return the n-th number of the fibonacci sequence.